kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

-# Tutorials as Code - Tutorial and End2End Test in One: Spartacus and CCV2
+# Tutorials as Code - Getting CCV2 and Spartacus to run locally, then customizing Spartacus
-In this journey we:
+In this journey we
 * Get CCV2 and Spartacus running locally, then extend Spartacus with a custom component
 * Other journeys deploy this to [SAP Commerce Cloud](https://portal.commerce.ondemand.com/), then wire up to [Kyma](https://github.com/kyma-project/kyma) for further fun